ebird/ebirdst/docs/articles/status.md

 of species over time.
 For many taxa, this information is challenging to obtain at relevant geographic scales.
-The goal of the eBird Status and Trends project is to use data from [eBird](https://ebird.org/home), the global community science bird monitoring program administered by The Cornell Lab of Ornithology, to generate a reliable, standardized source of biodiversity information for the world’s bird populations.
+The goal of the eBird Status and Trends project is to use data from [eBird](https://ebird.org/home), the global participatory science bird monitoring program administered by the Cornell Lab of Ornithology, to generate a reliable, standardized source of biodiversity information for the world’s bird populations.
 To translate the eBird observations into robust data products, we use